 As we mentioned earlier, customers rely on each other for feedback before completing a purchase.

 For businesses that collect lots of reviews, there is more feedback for shoppers to read through.
-Every visitor is unique and looking for different details.
+Every visitor is unique and looks for different details.
 With plenty of reviews to peruse, shoppers get a much clearer picture of the product they’re considering purchasing.

 It might seem obvious that customers are sharing their experiences and feedback on a certain product.